mikeyoung304/plate-order-system-v1/beyond-mvp-features-summary.md

 ## Features Implemented

-### 1. Advanced Voice Processing with OpenAI Whisper API
+### 1. Advanced Voice Processing with Deepgram API

-We've integrated OpenAI's Whisper API for advanced speech-to-text capabilities:
+We've integrated Deepgram's API for advanced speech-to-text capabilities:

-- Created a dedicated `WhisperService` class in `app/services/voice/whisper_service.py`
+- Created a dedicated `DeepgramService` class in `app/services/voice/deepgram_service.py`
-- Updated the speech API endpoint in `app/api/speech.py` to use the new service
-- Added proper error handling and temporary file management
+- Implemented real-time transcription with confidence scoring
-- Ensured the OpenAI API key is loaded from environment variables
+- Ensured the Deepgram API key is loaded from environment variables

 This enhancement provides more accurate voice transcription for order taking, improving the user experience for servers.